Butter in Coffee? Here’s The Right Way To Do It + A Simple Butter Coffee Recipe

 Here’s everything you need to know about butter coffee + a few very handy tips to brew it better…

 First, to clear up some misconceptions: butter coffee is NOT the same things as bulletproof coffee, or Coconut oil coffee.

 But it IS loaded with flavor, it’s filling and satisfying, and, when made properly, has a delicate and delightful foam at the top (achieved without using a foaming wand).

 Butter infused coffee is perfect for the beginner home barista as well as the experienced since it does not require the use of an espresso machine.
-Instead, this drink can be made with a simple coffee maker (I use a French Press or an Aeropress) and a blender (the Ninja single serve blender bottle is the perfect size for this).
+Instead, this drink can be made with a simple coffee maker (I use a French Press or an Aeropress) and a blender (these ones will do the job).

 You can save money by purchasing all these items online, as I have personally typically found the local health food stores to be more expensive.
 Plus, there’s the whole not-having-to-wear-pants part of online shopping that is always appealing.

 Butter Coffee vs Bulletproof Coffee